Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/javascript-sdk.md

 | --- | --- | --- |
 | `user` | optional | Explicit [user](../general/data-model.md#users) information to pass with the request to evaluate.
 This user information is merged with user information provided from [integrations](#integrations) via the [user provider](#user-provider), preferring properties passed explicitly to `fetch()` over provided properties. |

+!!!beta "Account level bucketing and analysis support (v1.5.6+)"
+    If your organization has purchased the [Accounts add-on](https://help.amplitude.com/hc/en-us/articles/115001765532-Account-level-reporting-in-Amplitude) you may perform bucketing and analysis on groups rather than users.
+Reach out to your representative to gain access to this beta feature.

+    Groups must either be included in the user sent with the fetch request (recommended), or identified with the user via a group identify call from the [Group Identify API](../../analytics/apis/group-identify-api.md) or via [`setGroup()` from an analytics SDK](../../data/sdks/typescript-browser/index.md#user-groups).

+    ```js
+    await fetch({groups: {'org name': ['Amplitude']}});
+    ```

 We recommend calling `fetch()` during application start up so that the user gets the most up-to-date variants for the application session.
 Furthermore, you'll need to wait for the fetch request to return a result before rendering the user experience in order to avoid the interface "flickering".

 ```js